tsunami416604/azure-docs.hu-hu/articles/iot-hub/iot-hub-devguide-query-language.md

 GROUP BY properties.reported.telemetryConfig.status
 ```

-A GROUP BY formális szintaxisa:
+A GROUP BY kifejezés formális szintaxisa a következő:

 ```
 GROUP BY <group_by_element>